 INTRODUCTION

 The G1185 document was intended to be a joint task between ARM and VTS.
 An initial guideline was sent to Council by ARM and approved, however it was noted that some further collaboration was required to incorporate the VTS perspective.
 The 2 committees have collaborated and done some intersessional work.
-During ARM 21, it was noted that from an ARM perspective the content relating to AtoN complete, however VTS indicated some further edits and additions.
+During ARM 21, it was noted that from an ARM perspective the content relating to AtoN is complete, however VTS indicated some further edits and additions.
 Therefore, the draft revision on edition 1 of G1185 will be forwarded to VTS59 for the document to be finalized.

 It was agreed that G1185 would be allocated to R1010, The Involvement of Maritime Authorities in Marine Spatial Planning.